TinuCH1976/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 5.6.6 =
+* Added option to load styling on front page with keyword 'front'

 = 5.6.5 =
 * Adds a div class to category names for styling